 How does Hydrotherapy work?

-- Improved muscle health results in improved range of movement and support of damaged/diseased joints.
+- Improved muscle health results in improved range of movement and support of damaged/diseased joints, leading to improved mobility and comfort.

-- Increasing the circulation of blood to and from muscles promotes healing of damaged tissues, muscle relaxation, reduction of swelling and consequently a reduction in pain and stiffness… and ultimately improved well-being
+- The warm temperature(29-32c) and hydrostatic pressure afford natural pain relief, sensory stimulation and are instrumental in promoting improved circulation of blood to and from muscles aiding the healing of damaged tissues, muscle relaxation, reduction of swelling and consequently a reduction in pain and stiffness… and ultimately improved well-being

 What do I do next?

 Appointments can be made directly with CanineKinetics, however veterinary referral and consent is always required.

-We work closely with your veterinary surgeon and will always report back with any concerns we may have regarding your pets’ health and treatment plan.
+Please Note: Our treatments are complementary to your veterinary surgeons care, and not an alternative.
+We like to work closely with your dog’s own vet and will always refer back with any concerns we may have regarding your pets’ health and treatment plan.